HackerN64/F3DEX3/docs/Documentation/Performance.md

 after $ra exclusive; this is in order to capture the extra latency and stalls in F3DEX2.

+Vertex numbers assume no extra F3DEX3 features (packed normals, ambient occlusion, etc.).
+These features are listed below as the number of extra cycles the feature costs per vertex pair. ltbasic is the codepath when point lighting, specular, and Fresnel are disabled; ltadv is the codepath with any of these enabled.
+The reason timings are listed separately for each number of lights is because some implementations are pipelined for two lights, so going from an even to an odd number of lights adds a different time than vice versa.

 |                            | F3DEX2 | F3DEX3_NOC | F3DEX3 |
 |----------------------------|--------|------------|--------|
 | Command dispatch           | 12     | 12         | 12     |